restify/errors/README.md

 constructor exposed by this module inherits from VError, which means the constructor signatures are now also identical to VError.

+All VError static methods are also re-exported on the restify-errors export object.
+For all intents and purposes, you should treat this library as an extension of VError, with a list of built in constructors and sugar functions.

 ### Context/Info object
 In 5.x, the `.context` property was used to store and capture context about the scenario causing the error.
 This concept is still supported, but now uses